Luckolite/CTBot/README.md

 ## Getting Started

 ### Compatibility
-Python 3.6 or higher due to fstrings
+Python 3.6 or higher due to fstrings.

 ### Installing
 > Clone the Project